Class of 2018

 Mickie DeMoss

-• She has helped develop 11 Lady Vols into WBCA All-Americans and three Naismith Players of the Year
+• Developed eleven Lady Vols into WBCA All-Americans and three Naismith Players of the Year

-• DeMoss also helped develop 7 Lady Vols into U.S. Olympians
+• Coached seven Lady Vols into U.S. Olympians

-• She was named the WBCA NCAA Division I Assistant Coach of the Year in 2000
+• WBCA NCAA Division I Assistant Coach of the Year (2000)

-• In 1998, DeMoss was named the Women’s Basketball Journal Top Assistant Coach in the Country
+• Women’s Basketball Journal Top Assistant Coach in the Country (1998)

-• She was an assistant coach for the Indiana Fever for two years, guiding them to the 2012 WNBA Championship
+• Assistant coach for the Indiana Fever for two years, guiding them to the WNBA Championship in 2012

-• DeMoss has worked as an assistant coach under four Women’s Basketball Hall of Fame coaches (Pat Summitt, Joe Ciampi, Gail Goestenkors, and Lin Dunn)
+• Worked as an assistant coach under four Women’s Basketball Hall of Fame coaches (Pat Summitt, Joe Ciampi, Gail Goestenkors, and Lin Dunn)

 Mickie DeMoss Read More »